8 Ways to Budget Your Money (Even If You Hate Budgeting)

 Think about it -

-Did you know that the top three banks in America collected $6 billion of our hard-earned money in 2015?
+Did you know that banks in America collect billions of our hard-earned money every year?

 Budgeting is the key to getting from where you are now—living paycheck to paycheck, just barely—to building a nest egg and gaining that much-needed feeling of security and peace of mind.